airbytehq/airbyte/docs/contributing/contributing-to-airbyte/README.md

 **‌‌**If you are considering adding to the codebase or contributing a new integration: a big thank you!
 We sincerely appreciate your help.

 As soon as you are done with your development, just put up a PR.
+You're also always welcome to reach out during or before development.
 When we review we look at:

 * ‌Does the PR solve the issue?